2.1 Stylized Facts

 Low frequency (weekly, monthly, quarterly): Gaussian distributions may fit reasonably well after correcting for volatility clustering (except for the asymmetry), but the scarcity of data is a big issue in a statistical sense.

-High frequency (intraday, 30 min, 5 min, tick-data): Large amounts of data are available, which makes this regime more amenable for data analytics and machine learning techniques.
+High frequency (intraday, 30 min, 5 min, tick-data): Large amounts of data are available, which makes this regime more amenable to data analytics and machine learning techniques.
 Furthermore, as the frequency of the data increases, the influence of microstructure noise becomes more prominent, which requires alternative models.